Updated March 10th, 2018

 We understand what is personally at stake for you – a potential conviction, a potential jail sentence, suspension of your driver's license, and impact on your job, your family, and your reputation.
 That's why we give each client the personalized attention their case needs to achieve the best possible result.
 Our clients appreciate this approach and we are very proud of what our former clients have to say about us online in places like Google, Facebook, and AVVO.
 The Law offices of Matthew T. Marin, Esq., Inc. has received over 200 online reviews with an average rating 5.0 out of 5 stars.
 Please see our Client Reviews page for a compilation of their testimonials and to understand why Attorney Marin is consistently rated as one of the best Rhode Island DUI lawyers.

-Below Find One of Many Reviews of RI DUI Lawyer Marin:
+One of Many Former Rhode Island DUI Client 5 Star Reviews of RI DUI Attorney Matthew Marin:

 In Rhode Island, a drunk driving or drugged driving allegation is a criminal charge that carries the possibility of a prison sentence and suspension of your driver's license.
 Rhode Island drunk driving laws carry mandatory minimum jail sentences for subsequent offenses, and for first offenses that have aggravating circumstances.
 Some judges impose jail sentences even in first offense driving under the influence cases.
 A guilty verdict or poorly negotiated plea can stick with you for the rest of your life.
 If you have been recently arrested for driving under the influence, contact RI DUI Lawyer Matthew Marin today for immediate legal advice and representation.

-Rhode Island DUI Lawyer: Focused on Drunk Driving Defense (Not Prosecution!)
+Rhode Island DUI Lawyer: Focused on RI Drunk Driving Defense (Not Prosecution!)

 We focus a major portion of our practice defending those individuals facing driving under the influence charges in Rhode Island (also referred to as DUI, DWI, or OUI charges).
 We have spent nearly a decade defending the accused and we have NEVER prosecuted DUI cases.
 Our DUI defense strategies have been featured in the Providence Journal (May 2015 & June 2015) and Rhode Island Lawyers Weekly (most recently August 2017) numerous times.

 Unlike most areas of criminal defense, Rhode Island DUI defense is an area of law in which an experienced defense attorney can challenge and beat cases in which the typical client believes there is no chance of success.
 RI drunk driving charges are extremely technical and to successfully prosecute a case the prosecutor must prove that the police complied with literally dozens of statutory and regulatory provisions.
-Follow the links below to learn more about Rhode Island DUI charges, penalties, and possible defenses.
+Follow the links below to learn more about Rhode Island DUI charges, penalties, and possible defenses from an experienced Rhode Island DUI Lawyer or call us now for immediate DUI defense assistance at 401-228-8271.

 RI DUI Attorney Matthew Marin: Laws and Other Information